quantopian/zipline/README.md

            long_mavg=long_mavg)
 ```

 You can then run this algorithm using the Zipline CLI.
-First, you must download some sample pricing and asset data:
+But first, you need to download some market data with historical prices and trading volumes:

 ```bash
 $ zipline ingest -b quandl